apache/datasketches-website/docs/Quantiles/QuantilesAccuracy.md

 from the hypothetically sorted array of input values at normalized ranks of 0.49 and 0.51, with a confidence of about 99%.

+The approximate error (epsilon) values listed in the second row of the header in the table below can be computed using the function
+<i>double DoubleSketch.getNormalizedRankError(int k)</i>.
+The values in this table match very closely with empirical measurements
+up to k = 1024 at the 99% confidence level.
+Beyond k = 1024, the estimated error is somewhat speculative, but should be reasonable guidance.
+These error values simultaneously apply to all half-open intervals (-Infinity, Q] and closed intervals [Q1, Q2].

 <pre>
 Table Guide for Quantiles DoublesSketch Size in Bytes and Approximate Error:
           K => |        16        32        64       128       256       512     1,024     2,048     4,096     8,192    16,384    32,768